-I would like to applaud all of the awesome backyard barbecuers out there who take a step by step, methodical approach to great grilling.
-You are getting rewarded with smokey and flavorful results because of this.
+In our guide on grilling mistakes to avoid, you will be learning real-time corrections that can easily be applied to your next cookout that will provide immediate and positive results.
+I would like to applaud all the awesome backyard barbecuers out there who take a step-by-step, methodical approach to great grilling.
+You are getting rewarded with smoky and flavorful results because of this.

 You know the ones I’m talking about.
-The meat is just a little overdone, maybe chemical flavored, dried out, tough, blackened, or even undercooked and bordering on dangerous.
+Their meat is just a little overdone, maybe has a slightly chemical flavor, is dried out, tough, blackened, or even undercooked and bordering on dangerous.

-It doesn’t matter if it is outdoor or in, cooking is still a science.
+It doesn’t matter if it is outdoors or indoors, cooking is still a science.
 No matter what your pops may have taught you, grilling is more about planning and patience than about fire and meat.
-It doesn’t take much to turn your juicy burgers into dried out hockey pucks or to have your chicken end up as tough as leather.
+It doesn’t take much to turn your juicy burgers into dried-out hockey pucks or to have your chicken end up as tough as leather.

 So before firing up the grill for your next cookout read about these 20 grilling mistakes and how you can avoid them.

-Barbecuing is to cook your food “low and slow” or for a long time over low indirect heat.
-This applies to your bigger, thicker meats like brisket, pork shoulder or ribs.
+Barbecuing is cooking your food “low and slow” or for a long time over low indirect heat.
+This applies to your bigger, thicker meats like thick rib-eyes, tri-tips, or ribs.

-Grilling is to cook your food “hot and fast” or directly over an open flame or coals at a very high heat.
-This applies to your thinner meats like steaks, hamburgers, and hotdogs.
+Grilling is to cook your food “hot and fast” or directly over an open flame or coals at very high heat.
+This applies to your thinner meats like steaks under an inch thick, hamburgers, and hotdogs.